-After graduating from basic training, Air Force recruits (now airmen) are allowed to wear their civilian glasses again, as long as they conform to military dress and appearance regulations.
-Generally, that means the color must be conservative, no designs or decorations on the frames and no tinted lenses when indoors, or outdoors when in military formation.
+After graduating from basic training, you are allowed to wear your civilian glasses again, as long as they conform to military dress and appearance regulations.
+Generally, that means the color must be conservative, the frames have no designs or decorations, and the lenses are not tinted when indoors (or outdoors when in military formation).

-Be advised that even after basic training, while in uniform, airmen may not wear their glasses around their necks (on lanyards) or on top of their heads, per Air Force uniform requirements.
+Even after basic training, you may not wear glasses around your neck, on a lanyard, or on top of your head while in uniform, per Air Force requirements.